zubenkoruslan/hospitalitai/README.md

 ## Getting Your Restaurant Onboard: It's Easy!

-We've designed Savvy to be straightforward to implement:
+We've designed Peritus to be straightforward to implement:

 1.  **Quick Setup:** We'll help you get your restaurant's account configured swiftly.
 2.  **Seamless Menu Import:** Use our unique PDF upload feature to quickly digitize your existing menus, or use our intuitive forms to build them out.